zandeck/cardano-sl/docs/cardano-monads.rst

   ``ReaderT a (ReaderT b (ReaderT c (ReaderT d m)))`` (same goes for ``StateT``, ``WriterT``, ``ExceptT``, etc).
-Since transformers for many domain-specific effects are isomorphic to one of these general purpose effects, having a dozen of nested transformers isn't such a good idea.
-(I have benchmarks to back up this claim).
+Since transformers for many domain-specific effects are isomorphic to one of these general purpose effects, having a dozen of nested transformers isn't such a good idea. (@int-index has benchmarks to back up this claim).

 * No run-time configurability.
 The stack of transformers determines at